tess-jl/aws-developer-course/notes/3_AWS_Fundamentals.md

 1. **Convertable Reserved Instances** (long workloads, flexible instances) --> can change EC2 instance type (slightly more expensive than Reserved)
 1. **Schedule Reserved Instances** (only launch within window reserved, maybe only 1x/week)
 1. **Spot Instances** (show workloads, cheap, can lose instances) --> 90% off, bid price, get unit as long as not much demand, can be lost when someone buys it--> good for any resilient workloads, NOT database
-1. **Dedicated Instances** (no other customers will share hardware, most expensive) --> NOT full control over instance, might move between different hardware, can share with another AWS customer
+1. **Dedicated Instances** (no other customers will share hardware, most expensive) --> NOT full control over instance, might move between different hardware, can share hardware with another AWS customer with instances in same account
 1. **Dedicated Hosts** (entire physical server dedicated to you --> full control over instance, visibility to sockets/cores, useful for BYOLntrol the instance placement, expensive)

 ### EC2 Good Things to Know / Checklist